jadenlin0106/notebooks/tensorflow/object-detection/getting_started.md

    - `--runtime=nvidia` : Container can use GPU resource.
    - `--name jaden-tensorflow` : Container name.
-   - `-v host path:container path` : Mount host disk to container.
+   - `-v host path:container path` : Mount host disk to container. **Important!! if you don't have the folder in host, docker will create one, but the owner will be root.**
    - `-p 49152:8888` : Map port (Host:Container).
 8888 is for "jupyter-notebook", 6006 is for "tensorboard", 22 is for "ssh"
    - `-it tensorflow/tensorflow:1.12.0-gpu-py3 bash` : Download image and interact with "bash".
 About images and tag, refer:
      - https://hub.docker.com/r/tensorflow/tensorflow